-The shell of the Ext Sig In BNC is connected to the Reference 3000's Floating Ground.
-Connection of this BNC to earth ground referenced equipment can compromise the Reference 3000's ability to float and invalidate data collected on earth grounded cells.
+Caution: The shell of the Ext.
+Sig.
+In BNC is connected to the Reference 3000's Floating Ground.
+Connection of this BNC to a piece of earth-ground-referenced equipment can compromise the Reference 3000's ability to float, and invalidate data collected on earth-grounded cells.

 The signal generator output is usually directly connected to the potentiostat's input.
-When the cell is turned on in potentiostat mode, the feedback is such that a negative signal generator output creates a positive differential electrometer signal, which corresponds to a negative working electrode versus reference electrode voltage.
+When the cell is turned on in potentiostat mode, the feedback is such that a negative signal-generator output creates a positive differential electrometer signal, which corresponds to a negative working electrode versus reference electrode voltage.

-The polarity of the External Signal In signal is inverted at the signal generator's output.
-As described above, a negative input signal on this BNC will create a positive change in the working electrode versus reference electrode voltage.
-The input impedance of this signal is $3 \text{ k}\Omega$ in parallel with 15 pF.
+The polarity of the Ext.
+Sig.
+In signal is inverted at the signal generator's output.
+As described above, a negative input signal on this BNC creates a positive change in the working electrode versus reference electrode voltage.
+The input impedance of this signal is 3 k Ω in parallel with 15 pF.

-Sig Gen Out BNC
+Sig Gen. Out BNC

-The Sig Gen Out BNC connector allows you to monitor the "signal generator" signal being sent from the Reference 3000's controller board to the potentiostat board.
+The Sig Gen. Out BNC connector allows you to monitor the "signal generator" signal being sent from the Reference 3000's controller board to the potentiostat board.
 This signal has a high bandwidth.
-The signal output range is -15 volts to +15 volts.
+The signal output range is -15 V to +15 V.